Symptoms of tooth decay.

 Kids will usually complain that it's sore when they eat.
 This can be due to either the temperature of the food, or food getting packed into a little cavity.

 Once a tooth starts to ache on it's own, or hurts when you have a hot drink, then bacteria have probably reached the nerve inside the tooth.
 If this has happened, then you probably have pulpitis.
-You will need either a root canal or else have the tooth pulled.
+You will need either a root canal treatment if you want to save the tooth, or else have the tooth removed.

 Sometimes, the nerve inside the tooth dies "quietly".
 Either you get just a little toothache for a short time, or else hardly any discomfort at all.